Taiwan says Solomon Islands switches recognition to China

 There was no immediate confirmation from the Solomon Islands.
 The possibility of a switch had been widely reported in recent weeks.

+Taiwan split from mainland China during a civil war in 1949 and set up a rival government to the victorious Communists in Beijing.

-China and Taiwan split in 1949 during a civil war.
-Most countries recognize Beijing as the government of China, and China has been wooing the remaining ones to abandon the island territory.
+Most countries recognize Beijing today, and China has been ratcheting up diplomatic and economic pressure to woo the remaining ones since Tsai took office in 2016.
 Fewer than 20 governments still recognize Taiwan.

+Tsai said Taiwan will close its embassy in the Solomon Islands and recall all technical and medical personnel stationed there.
+She said their unfinished cooperation projects would be a loss for the country’s people.

+“However, this is the choice that the Solomon Islands’ government has made, leaving us with no other option but to respond in this way,” she said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.